Bobby Byrd: Solo career and continual work with Brown

-In 1971, when Brown signed with Polydor Records, he and Byrd formed the label People Records, and issued several records by other artists, including Byrd himself, who recorded the funk hit, "I Know You Got Soul"(1971).
+In 1971, when Brown signed with Polydor Records, he and Byrd formed the label People Records, and issued several records by other artists, including Byrd himself, who recorded the funk hit "I Know You Got Soul" (1971).
 Byrd appeared onstage with Brown from 1970 until leaving his band again in 1973 due to a combination of issues, including uncredited compositions on some Brown hits, Brown's issues with singer Vicki Anderson, whom Byrd eventually married and remained with until his death, and wanting to start a family with Anderson.
 Though he remained in contact with Brown following this final split, this departure ended Byrd's 21-year professional association with Brown, who now went by the nickname "Godfather of Soul", after composing the soundtrack to the film, Black Caesar (1973).
-Without Byrd's help, however, Brown began struggling with production of the music on People and soon began experiencing financial troubles.
+Without Byrd's help, however, Brown began struggling with the production of the music on People Records and soon began experiencing financial troubles.
 Byrd recorded the song "Back From The Dead" in 1975.

 In 1993, Byrd recorded a solo album, On the Move, on the German record Label, Soulciety Records.
 After a few more live performances, Byrd decided to retire in 1996, though he occasionally re-emerged with the assistance of Brown.
 Following Brown's parole from drug and weapons charges in 1991, he hired Byrd to join him on stage for his pay-per-view 1992 concert.
 Byrd would occasionally perform with Brown in some venues.
 They would also collaborate on the song "Killing Is Out, School Is In" from Brown's final studio album, 2002's The Next Step.
-At his funeral in December 2006, Byrd sung "Sex Machine" with Brown's other band mates paying homage to his late estranged friend and former performing partner.
+At his funeral in December 2006, Byrd sang "Sex Machine" with Brown's other bandmates, paying homage to his late estranged friend and former performing partner.

-In 2003, a few years before his death, Bobby, his wife Vicki, and Famous Flames Bobby Bennett and Lloyd Stallworth, sued lead singer James Brown and Universal Music for non-payment of royalties, stating that monies that rightfully belong to them for numerous Famous Flames hits, and Byrd's hit "I Know You Got Soul", which was sampled by numerous rappers, including Eric B. & Rakim, were sent by Universal to James Brown instead, who allegedly kept them.
+In 2003, a few years before his death, Bobby, his wife Vicki, and Famous Flames Bobby Bennett and Lloyd Stallworth sued lead singer James Brown and Universal Music for non-payment of royalties, stating that monies that rightfully belonged to them for numerous Famous Flames hits, and Byrd's hit "I Know You Got Soul," which was sampled by numerous rappers, including Eric B. & Rakim, were sent by Universal to James Brown instead, who allegedly kept them.
 The suit was dismissed due to the statute of limitations having run out.
-However, rapper Jay-Z, who sampled Byrd's song "I'm Not to Blame" for his recording, "U Don't Know", on his 2001 multi million-selling The Blueprint, paid Byrd 65% of the royalties for the song, allowing Byrd and his family to secure a mortgage for their home, which was worth about $250,000.
+However, rapper Jay-Z, who sampled Byrd's song "I'm Not to Blame" for his recording "U Don't Know" on his 2001 multi million-selling The Blueprint, paid Byrd 65% of the royalties for the song, allowing Byrd and his family to secure a mortgage for their home, which was worth about $250,000.